What is Reflective Practice?

 1. Digital Journals

 One of the most obvious ways technology can help improve reflective practices across health and social care is with digital journals.
-Here this offers health and social care professionals a digital, more convenient, and secure way for professionals to document their reflections, as well as review previous reflections over time all in one place.
+These offer health and social care professionals a digital, more convenient, and secure way for to document their reflections, as well as review previous reflections over time, all in one place.

 Mobile apps also help digitise reflections further, especially when health and social care professionals are on the go.